matthewjmiller/mattmiller/book.md

-# Leaves of Healing: A Year in the Garden

 ![Book cover](https://github.com/matthewjmiller/mattmiller/blob/gh-pages/_assets/Leaves-cov-front-2.jpg?raw=true)

 My first book, a collection of essays about the church year and the garden year, will appear from [Belle Point Press](https://bellepointpress.com/products/leaves-of-healing) on 19 November 2024.